IFuentesSR/FES_drought/README.md

   <img src="fig5.png" alt="time_series" width="500">
 </p>

 These can be calculated from hydrometeorological gridded data stored in GEE, including CHIRPS for rainfall, a combination of variables to calculate evapotranspiration from ERA5 and FLDAS, NDVI from AVHRR and MODIS, and runoff from ERA5.
 However, other datasets can also be used.
+Trends and average drought characteristic functions can be found in the gamma distribution file, and may be applied to other distribution/indices after slight modifications.

 <p align="center">
   <img src="fig3.png" alt="average" width="500">